 Program detailsCredential: 3-Year Ontario College Advanced Diploma

 This unique three-year co-operative education program delivered at the Woodworking Centre of Ontario is designed to provide the student with a theoretical and applied knowledge of the technology and skills involved in the efficient and quality conscious manufacture of furniture, cabinets and architectural millwork.
-The student receives knowledge of manufacturing management techniques such as production planning and scheduling, personnel management and supervision, including practical supervisory assignments.
+The student receives knowledge of manufacturing management techniques such as production planning and scheduling, personnel management and supervision.
 The student will understand the concepts of computer-integrated manufacturing and have practical skills in computer-assisted drafting, CNC program processing and other computer applications in the woodworking industry such as inventory control and costing.

 Student availability & wage data

 Conestoga College facilitates recruitment on an ongoing basis - there are no hard deadlines.
 Typical time frames for work terms are listed below.

 Postings are accepted beginning four months before the start of a term until all students have secured employment provided the minimum 12 consecutive weeks of full-time work is met.

 |Year||Fall (Sept - Dec)||Winter (Jan - Apr)||Spring (May - Aug)|